Making a Flexible Strandbeest

 The Printed Linkage

 As you can see the parallel flexures buckle due to the torque on the foot from the link to the pivot.
 This is a limitation of using a PRBM, if I had found a better way of modelling the mechanism I might have been able to mitigate it.
 That being said it still works reasonably well.
-I never made a full Strandbeest using my mechanism, at this point I was completely sick of the project.
+I ran into my coursework deadline before I ever made a full Strandbeest using my mechanism.